 - Prior experience in academic technology transfer is strongly preferred.

-Electrical Engineering – Engineering/marketing experience in the electronics industry, technology and markets.
+- For Electrical Engineering: Experience in engineering/marketing within the electronics industry, with a deep understanding of technology and markets.

-Optics – Experience in fields of lasers, optical components or communications; knowledge of components, communications systems and electronics industry, technology and markets
+- For Optics: Expertise in fields such as lasers, optical components, or communications, encompassing knowledge of components, communications systems, and the electronics industry.

 TO APPLY SEND CV AND COVER LETTER VIA EMAIL TO: MCRUZ@TEKCAPITAL.COM